"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

-Hydromorphone has a high risk for abuse and severe, possibly fatal, breathing problems.
+WARNING: Hydromorphone has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing.
 Be sure you know how to take hydromorphone and what other drugs you should avoid taking with it.
+The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate medical help if you notice unusual slow/shallow breathing.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency medical help right away.

 This product is designed to slowly release hydromorphone.
-Do not break, crush, or chew this medication.
-Taking broken, crushed, or chewed forms of extended-release hydromorphone could cause overdose.
+Do not break, crush, dissolve, or chew this medication.
+Taking broken, crushed, dissolved, or chewed forms of extended-release hydromorphone could cause a fatal overdose.

 HOW TO USE: See also Warning section.

 Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking this product and each time you get a refill.
 If you have any questions regarding the information, consult your doctor or pharmacist.